It’s time to get personal here about furry.

 Vanity Fair (also Ad-popup-hell) however simply said to hell with journalism when it comes to the furry fandom and just make up some random furry sex crap with no factual basis.
 Since this was the 90’s there really wasn’t much of a voice against these media outlets whenever they screwed up.
 The people that had their character names and even real-life names got royally screwed by the media.
 This is why the furry fandom is not very forward with the average reporter.
 Be thankful that you have places like free video and web hosting to fight this kind of garbage.

 America got desensitized through education or simply acknowledging that it happens and moved on.
-The media rather admitting they were wrong simply moved onto the next big thing that would scare the hell out of people while getting their ratings.
+The media rather than admitting they were wrong simply moved on to the next big thing that would scare the hell out of people while getting their ratings.
 Like national politics or even more war!
-Even though the media has been considerably nicer towards the fandom in the later 2000’s it’s important to remember history so that we do not repeat this dark part.
+Even though the media has been considerably nicer towards the fandom in the later 2000's it's important to remember history so that we do not repeat this dark part.

 The 2000’s

-Some would say the golden years of the fandom was probably the early to mid-2000’s.
-The internet was maturing more and more and as a result, people become more connected online as they would be offline with the sci-fi convention scene losing its momentum leaving the specialty fandom to part ways from working with other groups to starting their own conventions throughout the united states and beyond.
-Suddenly you didn’t need to spend a few thousand dollars to experience what was going on in California.
+Some would say the golden years of the fandom were probably the early to mid-2000s.
+The internet was maturing more and more and as a result, people became more connected online as they would be offline with the sci-fi convention scene losing its momentum leaving the specialty fandom to part ways from working with other groups to starting their own conventions throughout the united states and beyond.
+Suddenly you didn't need to spend a few thousand dollars to experience what was going on in California.
 You simply had to travel a few hundred miles.
 Even if your state did not have a full-tilt convention there were room parties that represented that age of the fandom.

-Though the art of DIY and reverse engineering the concept of a Fur-Suiting became less of a niche thing to do and more of a performance of character and form.
-It wasn’t cheap!
+Through the art of DIY and reverse engineering the concept of a Fur-Suiting became less of a niche thing to do and more of a performance of character and form.
+It wasn't cheap!
 But at this time it was at least accessible to people!

 The fandom took what the science fiction community built upon for a number of years and incorporated the structure of running events as their own